Meet the Team

 Michael Congero, Events Manager & Director of Strategic Partnerships

-Born and raised in Las Vegas, Mike Congero spent his initial working years freelancing in various showrooms across the city – even serving as a “grip” in his family’s record studio – until eventually signing up for the US Air Force, yes, one month prior to September 11.
+Born and raised in Las Vegas, Mike Congero spent his initial working years freelancing in various showrooms across the city – even serving as a “grip” in his family’s record studio – until eventually signing up for the U.S. Air Force, yes, one month prior to September 11.

-Between a 15-year tour in the military and 5 years at URS (later Amentum), Mike has nearly 2 decades of project management, operations, maintenance, and logistics experience.
+Between a 15-year tour in the military and five years at URS (later Amentum), Mike has nearly two decades of project management, operations, maintenance, and logistics experience.
 In the military, he last served as Assistant Director of RAF Lakenheath’s Process Improvement Office.
 In his corporate role, he was responsible for managing the movements of hundreds of employees and their families as well as millions in parts and equipment across various projects and site locations, including Germany, Italy, UK, UAE, Jordan, Iraq, Afghanistan, Qatar, Kuwait, Djibouti, and others.